 Just not cricket

 The day a cricketing drama turned into a mini-series.
-England's Bodyline tactics had antagonised the Australians before now, but on the second day of the third Test in Adelaide, all hell broke loose.
+England's Bodyline tactics had antagonised the Australians before now, but on the second day of the third Test, in Adelaide, all hell broke loose.
 Bill Woodfull was struck over the heart to conclude a fearsome working-over, and then two days later Bertie Oldfield sustained a fractured skull when he missed a hook.
 For a while it looked like the whole tour would be called off, but order was eventually restored and England romped home by 338 runs.

 Test cricket's first maximum.
-There had been sixes before in Tests, but all with the aid of overthrows, and Australia's Joe Darling managed the real thing when he smacked the ball out of the Adelaide Oval to reach his century in the first Test against England.
+There had been sixes before in Tests, but all with the aid of overthrows, and Australia's Joe Darling managed the real thing when he smacked the ball out of Adelaide Oval to reach his century in the first Test against England.
 In those days you had to hit it out of the ground to get six - clearing the boundary was only worth five.

 A career of many highlights for Ken Higgs, who was born today.
-A useful fast-medium bowler and dogged tailender who played 15 Tests, he took three first-class hat-tricks in his career, two for Lancashire and one for Leicestershire, and another in the 1974 Benson and Hedges Cup final.
+A useful fast-medium bowler and dogged tailender who played 15 Tests, he took three first-class hat-tricks in his career - two for Lancashire and one for Leicestershire, and another in the 1974 Benson and Hedges Cup final.
 He also contributed 63 to a last-wicket stand of 128 with John Snow against West Indies at The Oval in 1966, when England recovered from 166 for 7 to reach 527.
-But he and Ray Illingworth trumped that 11 years later when, astonishingly, they led Leicestershire from 45 for 9 to 273 all out.
+But he and Ray Illingworth trumped that 11 years later, when, astonishingly, they led Leicestershire from 45 for 9 to 273 all out.
 Higgs was run out for 98, his highest first-class score.
 As Leicestershire coach in 1986, he returned at the age of 49 in an injury crisis and took a five-for against Yorkshire.

-An England batsman is born... in Germany.
+An England batter is born... in Germany.
 Hampshire stalwart Paul Terry, who was born in Osnabruck, was picked for two Tests against a rampant West Indies side in 1984.
 It was an unforgiving baptism - he failed to reach double figures in three innings and had his arm broken by a short ball from Winston Davis.
 Despite showing great courage in returning to the crease with his arm in a sling - allowing Allan Lamb to reach a hundred - he did not play for England again.